thanksLee/rb/README.md

 ##Getting Started

 ##Bugs and feature requests

-Anyone and everyone is welcome to contribute.
-Please take a moment to review the guidelines for contributing.
+## Bugs and feature requests
+Have a bug or a feature request?
+[Please open a new issue](https://github.com/kimsq/rb/issues).
+Before opening any issue, please search for existing issues and take a moment to review the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 - Bug reports
 - Feature requests
 - Pull requests